Get E-Book

 client sends bytes 1500..1999

-server ACKs 2000An ACK says the receiver has accepted every byte before the acknowledged number.
-ACK 1500 means bytes through 1499 arrived in order.
-If bytes 1500..1999 disappear in the network, the sender still has enough state to send that range again.
+ACK 1500 means the receiver has accepted every byte before 1500.
+So bytes through 1499 arrived in order.
+If bytes 1500..1999 disappear on the network, the sender still knows which range to send again.

-Retransmission is TCP sending a byte range again after the sender believes the previous transmission failed.
-The trigger can be a timeout, duplicate ACK behavior, or other implementation details.
-The kernel's TCP implementation owns that work.
+Retransmission is TCP sending a byte range again because the sender believes the earlier attempt did not complete.
+The reason may be a timeout, duplicate ACK behavior, or another TCP implementation detail.
+The kernel owns this work.

-Packet loss usually appears in Node as delay.
-The application sees no exception when one TCP segment disappears and the kernel later recovers by retransmission.
-The read just arrives later.
-The write callback can still fire because the local stack accepted the bytes.
-The peer's application can still process the data once the missing range is repaired.
+Most packet loss shows up in Node as delay, not as an error.
+If one TCP segment disappears and the kernel recovers through retransmission, your application may only see a late data event.
+The write callback may still fire because the local stack accepted the bytes.
+The peer may still process the data once TCP repairs the missing range.

-Round-trip time, or RTT, is the measured time for data to travel to the peer and for an acknowledgment to come back.
-TCP uses RTT estimates to set retransmission timers and adjust sending behavior.
-High RTT stretches the time between sending data and learning what the peer received.
-Variable RTT makes timeout decisions harder for the kernel.
+Round-trip time, or RTT, affects how quickly TCP learns what happened.
+RTT is the time for data to reach the peer and for an acknowledgment to come back.
+High RTT stretches every feedback loop.
+Variable RTT makes timeout choices harder for the kernel.

 write accepted locally